techservicesillinois/awscli-login/docs/readme/body.rst

     $ awsprofile () { [ "$1" ] && export AWS_PROFILE=$1 || unset AWS_PROFILE; }

+This function should work on any Bourne compatible shell (bash, zsh, ksh, dash, etc).
-Using this alias, you can set the profile for the aws login and other aws commands to use:
+Using this function, you can set the profile for the aws login and other aws commands to use:

     $ awsprofile prod
     $ aws login